Machine Learning-based Denoising of Surface Solar Irradiance simulated with Monte Carlo Ray Tracing: Methods

 The cloud fields, irradiance fields and azimuth angle in the dataset are subsequently rotated 90°, 180° and 270°.
 This form of data augmentation increases diversity of the dataset, helping to prevent overfitting.
 The sampling of angles and the rotation results in a final dataset consisting of 880 distinct direct and diffuse irradiance fields, which we found to be sufficiently large for the aim of this study.

-We used irradiance fields with 4096 samples per pixel per spectral quadrature point (hereafter referred to as spp) as targets for training our model.
-Considering that the root mean squared error (RMSE) decreases approximately proportional to $\frac{1}{\sqrt{n}}$, where n is the number of samples per pixel, the RMSE of simulations using 4096 spp is only $\approx$ 1 W m$^{-2}$ larger compared to simulations using 16,384 spp, while requiring 4 times less computational resources.
-The order of magnitude of this error is smaller than the error of solar irradiance measurement devices \cite <e.g.,>{Lindsay2020,Mol2024}.
+We used irradiance fields with 4096 samples (photons) per pixel per spectral quadrature point (spp) as targets for training our model.
+For each pixel, this amounts to a total of 458,752 samples, equally distributed over the 112 spectral quadrature points.
+With 4096 spp, the remaining uncertainty of the Monte Carlo estimate for the surface solar irradiance is only about 2 W m$^{-2}$ ($<$ 0.5\% of the mean surface irradiance).
+The order of magnitude of this uncertainty is smaller than the error of solar irradiance measurement devices \cite<e.g.,>{sensor2004,Mol2024}.
 Additionally, \citeA{Veerman2022} showed that beyond 32 spp, convergence of the ray tracer hardly affects the simulated behavior of the atmosphere.
 For these reasons, we argue that using 4096 spp for target irradiance suffices for the aim of this study.

 The dataset is split up into a training (70\%), validation (15\%) and testing (15\%) dataset.
 The training dataset is used to train the models, the validation dataset is used to tune hyperparameters and analyze overfitting, and the testing dataset is used to evaluate performance of the final models.